 Well, mushrooms.
 I don’t love mushrooms.
 So I leave them out of my version…but if you want to add some in, go right ahead!

-I’ve been making Instant Pot mashed potatoes for a while now, so recently I decided to test out whether I could make the Salisbury steak in the Instant Pot while also cooking the potatoes.
+So recently I decided to test out whether I could make the Salisbury steak in the Instant Pot while also cooking the potatoes, as a way to save a little time.

 I love Brittany’s Salisbury steak recipe from Our Home Made Easy, so I adapted it to work in the pressure cooker (if you don’t have a pressure cooker, check out her recipe to see how to make it in a skillet).